-These General Sales and Delivery Terms and Conditions (hereinafter also referred to as “General Terms and Conditions” form the exclusive basis for all business transactions with the WEY Group (hereinafter also referred to as the “Supplier”).
+These General Sales and Delivery Terms and Conditions (hereinafter also referred to as “General Terms and Conditions” form the exclusive basis for all business transactions with the WEY Technology AG (hereinafter also referred to as the “Supplier”).
 In the case of conflict between these General Conditions and other contractual documents (such as purchase and maintenance contracts or an order form), the other contract documents take precedence over the General Conditions.

 Any other general terms and conditions of the contractual partner (hereinafter also referred to as the “Customer”) are not part of the agreements between the Customer and the Supplier unless they have been exceptionally and expressly recognized by the Supplier in writing.